 Master of Arts in Island Studies | Student Research

-We hope you will enjoy exploring the collection of research and projects from our Master of Arts in Island Studies (MAIS) students over the last few years.
+Explore a collection of research and projects from our MAIS students over the last several years.

-Sails & Tales (2020)
+- Sails & Tales (2020)

 A new journal of Island Studies from a class of Master of Arts in Island Studies at UPEI, featuring a selection of writing and images that will transport you on a journey to the world’s islands, starting off at home port, here on Prince Edward Island.

-Thesis Proposal Presentations (2014)
+- Thesis Proposal Presentations (2014)